 - In Australia, you don’t have to ‘apply’ to have your content protected by copyright.
 It’s covered automatically the minute you produce it.
 There are some countries where you do have to apply for copyright.

 As a general principle, if you’re going to make a profit from the time, money and effort expended by someone else to prepare material without their involvement or permission, you are possibly breaching copyright.
-And even if you avoid any major problems, this is not a cool thing to do and reflects poorly on your business.
+And even if you avoid any major problems, this is not a cool thing to do and reflects poorly on you as an author.
 If in doubt, find out who owns the copyright in the material you want to use and ask them for permission.

 Copyright is a very complicated area, so this is only an introduction.
 If you have any concerns, I suggest you do some more research.
 And for more information, you can go to www.copyright.com.au or www.copyright.org.au.